pearkes/stripe-hooks/README.md

 - Notifications, sent to administrators
 - Receipts, sent to customers

+Use cases:

+- Sending notifications about important Stripe events, such as failed charges or new customers, to administrators
+- Sending receipts to user after they have been charged

+The email content included by default is versatile English.
+Any of it can be modifed to fit your business or use case.
 It's easy to deploy and you shouldn't need to touch Python to configure it.

 ### Configuration